 Barry M. Goldwater Scholarship

 Students studying mathematics, sciences or engineering are encouraged to apply for the Barry M. Goldwater Scholarship to receive up to $7,500 per year for two years.
-Students should apply directly online by January 9, 2017.
+Students should apply directly online.
 For questions, contact Lynn Best at CSN.

 Jack Kent Cooke Scholarship

-This scholarship awards recipients up to $30,000 a year to transfer from a community college to a four-year school to obtain a bachelor's degree.
+This scholarship awards recipients up to $40,000 a year to transfer from a community college to a four-year school to obtain a bachelor's degree.
 Students can apply for this award online.
 For questions, contact Lynn Best.
-Applications for this award must be submitted by October 10, 2016.

 Kim Gregory Memorial Scholarship